jarnix/PhpTelnet/README.md

 ```

-Example connecting to a varnish telnet server ("varnish1" is the name of the host, "p4ss" is the password.
+Example connecting to a varnish telnet server ("varnish1" is the name of the host, "wonderfulpassword" is the password)

 ```
 $client = new \PhpTelnet\Client('varnish1', 6081);